onezach/wish/README.md

     ./wish batch.txt

 All wish needs is to be compiled and executed, and it can do most of a normal shell would otherwise be able to do.
-Future changes will enhance wish to be more customizable on the user end and more robust overall.
+Future changes will enhance wish with better streamlined code and more customizability for the user.